 How do we make the PicoHelix?

 Cerahelix manufactures the PicoHelix membrane using a patented DNA template technology.
-To us DNA has a size and shape, which we use as a tool to form sub nanometer pores in a ceramic.
+DNA has a size and shape that we use as a tool to form sub nanometer pores in a ceramic.
 The pores are 100,000 times smaller than a human hair and perform molecular separations to a higher purity than any other ceramic filter.